Red Hat OpenDaylight Product Guide

 Using YANG and YANG Tools to define and render the APIs greatly simplifies the development of new applications.
 The code for the APIs is generated automatically which ensures that provided interfaces are always consistent.
 As a result, the models are easily extendable.

-Applications use the services of southbound plugins to communicate with other devices, virtual or physical.
-The basic overview of southbound plugins available with the Oxygen release is on the OpenDaylight Oxygen release web page.
+Applications typically use the services of southbound plug-ins to communicate with other devices, virtual or physical.
+The basic overview of southbound plug-ins available with the Boron release can be found on the OpenDaylight Boron release web page.
 The Project list shows them in more details.

 3.6.
 Red Hat OpenDaylight components

 The Red Hat OpenDaylight solution (part of the Red Hat OpenStack Platform) consists of the five main parts, but the selection of applications and plug-ins is limited to a certain number only.
 The Controller platform is based on the NetVirt application.
 This is the only application currently supported by Red Hat.
 In the future releases, more applications will be added.

-Most applications only use a small subset of the available southbound plugins to control the data plane.
+Most applications will only use a small subset of the available southbound plug-ins to control the data plane.
 The NetVirt application of the Red Hat OpenDaylight solution uses OpenFlow and Open vSwitch Database Management Protocol (OVSDB).